maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 Scene generally defines initial and final view layout/position and some view parameters.

 Also, almost all Poweramp views are custom views, including layout (FastLayout) and text views (FastTextView).
 FastLayout idea somewhat similar to CoordinatorLayout, but is strictly one-pass per layout, and FastText is a text view optimized for transitions.
-See **res/values-sw1dp/attrs-powerui.xml** for commented attributes definitions for these views.
+See **[app/src/main/res/values-sw1dp/attrs-powerui.xml]** for commented attributes definitions for these views.

 See appropriate reference resources xmls for the details in the comments.

+### Difference vs Poweramp v2 skins
+* Poweramp v2 skins are not compatible with Poweramp v3, Poweramp v3 skins are not compatible with Poweramp v2
+* Poweramp v2 skins relied on skin provided layout xmls, v3 skins rely on style redefinitions, layouts xmls can't be changed by skin (except for few injected specific **merge_** layouts)
+* much less raster graphics in default skins, but this is open for skin author, there is no limitation on raster images

 ### Reference resources